 Looking to make a DIY resistance band bar or DIY X3 Bar?
 Then we’ve got you covered.
 For under $40 we are going to assemble a workout resistance bar using 3/4″ steel pipe and fittings.
 You can customize the length to your needs by choosing a 24″ (X3 Bar width) or 30″ bar if you have wider shoulders.
 Then using a couple of reducers and quick links and you will be ready to go.
 All you need is bands!
 Let’s get to this budget saving build.

-DIY Resistance Band Bar – DIY X3 Bar
+Building a DIY Resistance Band Bar – DIY X3 Bar

 What You Need:

 - 1 – 3/4″ steel pipe, 24″ long

 - 2 – 1/2″ – 1.5″ steel nipples

 - 2 – 1/2″ quick links

 How to Build a DIY Resistance Band Bar / DIY X3 Bar:

 - Use a wrench to screw on the 3/4″-1/2″ reducer to both ends of the pipe.